Published: March 2, 2021 | Last Updated: May 30, 2024

 Fazers – The ugly offspring of a smoke machine and a hazer

-Because of the popularity – but also price-point – of hazers, some manufacturers produce fake “hazers,” which are really fog machines with internal fans.
+Because of the popularity – but also price-point – of hazers, some manufacturers produce fake “hazers,” which are fog machines with internal fans.

-A good example of this principle is the Chauvet DJ Hurricane Haze 4D “hazer” on Amazon.
+An example of this principle is the Chauvet DJ Hurricane Haze 4D “hazer” on Amazon.

 Oil-based particles are lighter and less dense than water-based particles.